robertofernandez/artist/README.md

 # artist
-ArtITst is a drawing robot
+Artist is a drawing robot